 Many students consider these subjects challenging.
 Especially if one is pursuing an online alternative medicine degree program, having strong study habits is essential to success.
 While people may be drawn to these careers because they are passionate about helping others, it is important to remember that people are complex and may come to practitioners with their own opinions and preconceived notions.
 Having strong people skills and developing one's sense of patience and empathy is important, especially for those interested in pursuing an advanced degree.
 In addition to coursework, workplace experience is essential, so students should be prepared to seek out internship or similar opportunities while in school.

-We spoke with Denise Dallmann, who has earned both a doctor of naturopathic medicine and a Master of Science in educational leadership & policy.
-She currently serves as the interim associate dean for the School of Classical Chinese Medicine at the National College of Natural Medicine.
+We spoke with Denise Dallmann, who has earned both a doctor of naturopathic medicine and a Master of Science in educational leadership and policy.
+She currently serves as the associate dean of the School of Undergraduate Studies at the regionally accredited National College of Natural Medicine, a nonprofit medical school in Portland, Oregon.
 Denise is also the director of curriculum & faculty development.
-She gave us advice on how to strategically pursue a degree in alternative medicine or a related field.
+She gave us advice on how to strategically pursue a degree in natural medicine or a related field.

-What are the skills, interests and personality traits necessary for a student to be successful in an alternative medicine program?
+What are the skills, interests and personality traits necessary for a student to be successful in a natural medicine program?

 "The field of integrative medicine has grown tremendously in the last decade.
 As research continues to support the effectiveness of integrative therapies such as acupuncture, nutritional therapy, exercise, botanical medicine and mind-body medicine, to name a few, the field will continue to grow and earn credibility in the world of mainstream medicine.
 As such, entry into integrative health programs has become increasingly competitive.